Tumelo-Segale/Tumelo-Segale/README.md

    A powerful weather application built using React, integrating APIs for real-time weather updates and dynamic UI. *(React, JavaScript)*

 2. **[Slide Puzzle Solver Game](https://github.com/Tumelo-Segale/Slide-Puzzle-Solver-Game)**
    A game to solve slide puzzles using CSS.
-Dive into the logic and creativity behind this implementation! *(CSS)*
+Dive into the logic and creativity behind this implementation! *(HTML, CSS, JavaScript)*

 3. **[Rock Paper Scissor](https://github.com/Tumelo-Segale/Rock-Paper-Scissor)**
    The classic game implemented in Python.
 Learn how I structured the logic to make this interactive! *(Python)*

 4. **[Authentication Form](https://github.com/Tumelo-Segale/Authentication-Form)**
-   A user authentication form with JavaScript handling the validation and form submission. *(JavaScript)*
+   A user authentication form with JavaScript handling the validation and form submission. *(HTML, CSS, JavaScript)*

 5. **[Calculator App](https://github.com/Tumelo-Segale/Calculator-App)**
    A simple calculator built with HTML and styled beautifully using CSS. *(HTML, CSS, JavaScript)*